YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 .. image:: gd.png

-^US and ^EURWest have logically separable subscripts that map to different regions. ^EURCentral holds data that has a different collation order than others so it maps to a different region.
+^US and ^EURWest have logically separable subscripts that map to different regions. ^EURCentral holds data that has a different collation order than the others, so it maps to a different region.
 Such mapping improves operational administration and permits a larger total size.
 It may also improve performance if the access patterns of the distinct parts allow accesses to all or some of them to use optimizations in the YottaDB database engine, for example, to optimize serial accesses.

 In a nutshell, the database attributes and mapping rules defined in a global directory allow you to:

 * **Finer-grained Access Control**- To block access, or updates, to a portion of the data.

-* **Improve Operational Administration**- When a global becomes so big that that breaking it up improves operational administration or permit a larger total size.
+* **Improve Operational Administration**- When a global becomes so big that breaking it up improves operational administration or permit a larger total size.

-* **Compliment Application Design**- To separate globals and / or their subscripts in a way that achieves a design goal without writing additional code.
+* **Compliment Application Design**- To separate globals and/or their subscripts in a way that achieves a design goal without writing additional code.
 For example, mapping globals to regions that are not replicated.

 * **Manage Volatility**- some data is static, or relatively so, and you wish to leverage that to tailor your backup and integrity verification patterns, or to use MM access.

 * **Improve Manageability and Performance**- When a global variable is overloaded with logically separate data, distributing the logically separate components each to its own database region improves manageability and performance when access patterns use optimization in the YottaDB database engine.

 -----------------------
 GDE Overview